 My name is

-More InfoCynthia is from a family of eight children and has a twin sister, Centrine Muyonga (…)
+More InfoBaldwin is the last born in a family of five children and has two brothers (…)

 More InfoWe’re empowering communities in Western Kenya to break the cycle of poverty by providing education, improving health and developing commerce through our sustainable income generating projects.